Government guidance in relation to Covid-19 and international travel has often changed at short notice.

-If staff members are intending to travel abroad, they should discuss their plans with their line manager, being mindful of self-isolation/quarantine requirements, and seek approval for the entire period of leave required at the earliest opportunity.
+If staff members are intending to travel abroad, they should discuss their plans with their line manager, being mindful of self-isolation/quarantine requirements, and seek approval for the entire period of leave required (including any quarantine measures that may be required) at the earliest opportunity.

 The Trust is not able to pay the hotel quarantine charges incurred by staff who travel overseas, however, in order to continue with international recruitment it will pay the charge for newly internationally recruited staff to enable their commencement in post.